Salted Egg Yolk Chili Oil Sourdough Focaccia

 Salted egg yolk and cured egg yolk are two different methods of preserving and flavoring eggs.
 Here are the main differences between the two:

-1. Preservation Method: Salted egg yolks are made by preserving raw egg yolks in a mixture of salt, usually with the addition of clay or other ingredients, for several weeks.
-The salt helps draw out moisture from the yolks, resulting in a firm and slightly salty texture.
+1. Preservation Method: The traditional method of making salted egg yolks involves placing fresh duck eggs (with their shells intact) in a salty brine or packing them in salt to cure over a period of several weeks.
+After curing, the egg yolks are carefully extracted and can be used in a variety of recipes.
 On the other hand, cured egg yolks are made by coating raw egg yolks in a mixture of salt and sugar and allowing them to dry out slowly in a controlled environment.
 The sugar-salt mixture helps remove moisture and inhibits the growth of bacteria, resulting in a firm and concentrated yolk.

-2. Texture: Salted egg yolks have a crumbly and grainy texture due to the presence of salt and the dehydration process.
+2. Texture: Salted egg yolks have a creamy, with a slightly firm consistency that still holds its shape.
 They are often used grated or mashed to incorporate into dishes or as a filling in various recipes.
 Cured egg yolks, on the other hand, have a firmer and denser texture.
 Once cured, they become solid and can be grated or thinly sliced.

-3. Flavor: Salted egg yolks have a distinct salty and rich flavor profile.
+3. Flavor: Salted egg yolks have a rich, umami-packed flavor that’s mildly salty but not overpowering.
 The saltiness enhances the natural richness of the egg yolks.
 They provide a savory umami taste and are commonly used in both savory and sweet dishes, such as salted egg yolk custard buns or salted egg yolk fried rice.
 Cured egg yolks, on the other hand, have a concentrated and intense flavor.
 The curing process enhances the egg yolk’s natural richness and creates a more concentrated taste.
 They are often used as a flavoring ingredient, grated over dishes to add a salty and savory element.

-In summary, salted egg yolks are preserved in a salt mixture and have a crumbly texture with a salty flavor, while cured egg yolks are coated with a sugar-salt mixture and have a firm texture with a concentrated savory taste.
+In summary, salted egg yolks are preserved in a salt mixture and have a creamy, slightly firm texture with mildly salty flavor, while cured egg yolks are coated with a sugar-salt mixture and have a firm texture with an intense salty-umami flavor.
 Both have their unique culinary applications and are beloved for adding depth and flavor to various dishes.

 Where can I find salted egg yolk?